Back to Blog

 Why Independent Shops Cost Significantly Less Than Dealerships

 Vehicle repairs at dealerships cost on average 34% more than independent shops.
 For certain services, the gap widens dramatically.
 You might see savings of up to 80% on labor-intensive work like transmission repairs, suspension work, or brake system overhauls.
 The reason is straightforward.
 Dealerships carry higher overhead costs, employ larger administrative staff, and mark up parts significantly.
 Independent shops operate lean with lower rent, fewer administrative layers, and flexible parts sourcing from multiple suppliers.
+A useful companion read here is Why 65% of Canadians Are Switching to Independent Mechanics in 2026.

 How much can you really save using an independent repair shop instead of a dealership?